London Fields: Governance

-The surrounding area to the West has, since 2014, formed part of a new London Fields electoral ward.
+The surrounding area to the west has, since 2014, formed part of a new London Fields electoral ward, electing three councillors to Hackney Council.

 Education

 There is also a primary school named after the area, London Fields Primary School, opposite one of the south entrances to London Fields park.
 There is also a second primary school, Gayhurst Primary School, located by London Fields Lido opposite one of the western entrances to the park.

 Housing

 The area includes several housing estates.
 One of the largest, the Holly Street Estate, is undergoing regeneration, and the new development by United House won Apartment Building of the Year at the Daily Mail British Homes Awards in 2009.
-During the 1950's much of the original Georgian and Victorian housing stock in the area had been intended for demolition as part of a plan to remove what was considered slum housing.
-Due to a successful legal challenge made by some of the local residents most of the planned demolitions were prevented and it is this housing stock that principally makes up what is now London Field Conservation Area.
+During the 1950s much of the original Georgian and Victorian housing stock in the area had been intended for demolition as part of a plan to remove what was considered slum housing.
+Due to a successful legal challenge made by some of the local residents, most of the planned demolitions were prevented and it is this housing stock that principally makes up what is now London Field Conservation Area.